How to Install a Water Heater Disconnect Switch per NEC

 The general principle is often referred to as the line-of-sight disconnect rule.
 This ensures that the person working on the equipment can have absolute control over the energy source.
 While the main 200 amp service disconnect can shut down an entire property, it’s not a practical or safe solution for isolating a single appliance.
 The NEC mandates a more specific and localized method, and properly identifying disconnecting means is a core competency for any professional in the trade.

-The most crucial section governing this installation is NEC 422.31(B).
-This rule applies to permanently connected appliances rated over 300 volt-amperes or 1/8 hp.
-It provides two primary paths to compliance:
+The most crucial section governing this installation is NEC 422.31.
+The rule provides two primary paths to compliance depending on the appliance rating:

 - The Disconnect is “Within Sight From” the Appliance: The disconnecting means can be the branch-circuit switch or circuit breaker if it is located within sight from the appliance.
-The NEC defines this as being visible and not more than 50 feet distant from the equipment.
-If the breaker panel for the 240V water heater circuit is in the same room and meets this 50-foot rule, a separate disconnect at the unit is not required.
+The NEC defines this as being visible and generally within 50 feet (15 m) distance from the equipment.
+If the breaker panel for the 240V water heater circuit is in the same room and meets this sight requirement, a separate disconnect at the unit is not required.
 However, you can learn more about the nuances of the NEC’s definition of “in sight from” to ensure full compliance.

-- The Disconnect is Lockable: If the disconnecting means is out of sight, it must be capable of being locked in the open (off) position.
-The provision for locking must remain in place with or without the lock installed.
-This is why most modern circuit breakers include a built-in locking mechanism or accept a locking accessory.
-This requirement ensures robust lockout/tagout provisions can be implemented.
+- The Disconnect is Lockable: If the disconnecting means is out of sight, it must be capable of being locked in the open (off) position in compliance with the applicable NEC provisions.
+The provision for locking must remain available so that lockout/tagout procedures can be implemented.
+This is why many breakers accept a locking accessory or built-in lock-out features.

 In practice, installing a local disconnect is often the most straightforward and inspector-preferred method, eliminating any ambiguity about the breaker’s lockability or location.